kapekto1/ansible_stattools/README.md

 Entia non sunt multiplicanda praeter necessitatem

-stattols - This is the role which installs my favorite performance tools:
+stattools - This is the role which installs my favorite performance tools:

 1. atop
 2. iotop